chrome-php/chrome/README.md

 [![Latest Stable Version](https://poser.pugx.org/chrome-php/chrome/version)](https://packagist.org/packages/chrome-php/chrome)
 [![License](https://poser.pugx.org/chrome-php/chrome/license)](https://packagist.org/packages/chrome-php/chrome)

 This library lets you start playing with chrome/chromium in headless mode from PHP.
-100% php - *no* nodejs required

 Can be used synchronously and asynchronously!

 ⚠️Looking for maintainers⚠️
 ---------------------------

-Many people are showing interest in the library but I don't have much time to maintain it.
-I'm looking for some permanent maintainers to help with it.
+We're looking for some permanent maintainers to help with maintaining this library.

 It can be for handling issues, adding documentation, adding new features, fixing bugs, etc...